Centralized Vs Blockchain: Which will get hall of fame?

 Others will use your public key to find you on the network.
 With the assistance of your private key, you’ll have the option to sign any activity or approve transactions associated with your public key.
 In short, every transaction will have a digital signature, public key, unique ID, and timestamp.

 Standard databases don’t have this kind of fail-safe structure.
 That’s the reason there might be many transaction faults in the traditional system.

 2. Third Parties: Blockchain wins here

 So earlier, we have seen that blockchain eliminates the central administration and makes the transaction process easy.
 Transactions made on the blockchain system require confirmation and authorization.
 These two terms ensure the security of the transaction needs, unlike centralized systems.
-The nodes used in blockchain will verify your transactions and process the payment.
+The nodes used in the blockchain will verify your transactions and process the payment.

 Usually, the contents of standard databases are stored on some kind of computer system where you can easily manipulate it.
 As a result, you’ll have to depend on the system.
-By this way, the system secures the data through higher-end cryptography.
+In this way, the system secures the data through higher-end cryptography.

 Blockchains happen to discard these structures and secure the data through higher-end cryptography.

 In the Blockchain System, every node has access to update the database.
 So, if any progressions are going on, they’ll update their ledger as needs are.
 But for the financial transaction, this much transparency wouldn’t be the most ideal approach.
 Standard centralized database systems avoid this kind of problem by restricting user freedom.

 A centralized database allows read or write any data, but blockchain just allows Write the only option.
 That is the reason blockchain needs to include an additional layer of security to deal with this issue.
 However, using several blockchain addresses and cryptographies make this procedure substantially more tangled than usual!